wyager/smap/README.md

 * `<(cut -f 2 -d ' ' has_cold)` gets a list of family names of everyone who has a cold.

 So `int` is filtering the first argument (treated as a `key,value` stream) by the keys present in the second argument.

+### Approximate mode

+If you're processing lots of lines and running up against memory limits, you can use the `--approximate` option to keep track of a 64-bit hash of each line instead of the entire line.